 For the less technical readers, a plugin is a piece of software that can be added to a WordPress website to add new features or functionality.
-Basically, if you want your site to do something above and beyond what comes with a basic WordPress download or perhaps with your WordPress theme, can usually find a plug-in that will provide exactly what you want.
+If you want your site to do something above and beyond what comes with a basic WordPress download or perhaps with your WordPress theme, can usually find a plug-in that will provide exactly what you want.
 That’s one of the biggest advantages of using WordPress over other website building software programs.

 WordPress Plugins You Can Count On:

 - Gravity Forms A honey of a plugin that’s well worth the money.
-It costs $39.00 for a single site, $99.00 for three sites, and $199.00 for a developer’s license that’s good for unlimited sites.
+It costs $59.00 for a single site, $159.00 for up to three sites, and $259.00 for a developer’s license that’s good for unlimited sites.
 You’ll create forms in a breeze – even the complex and interactive ones.
 Heavy on user-friendly, it provides add-ons for other programs, like Paypal, Freshbooks, and MailChimp.

 - Collapsing Categories – I love this plugin for sites that have a lot of content and want to display categories and posts on their sidebar.
 Collapsing Categories allows you to show the categories and then expand them to show the post titles within each.
 Make it easy for people to find your content!

 - Add to Any Share Buttons – Share buttons for your pages, including the Add To Any, universal sharing button, Facebook, Twitter, Google+, Pinterest, WhatsApp, and many more.